golebiowskipj/fko/README.md

 - 3 strikes - can't reserve spot
 - 404 page and redirect
 - Trainings should have days field (e.g. on Friday there is no training at 20:00)
+- trainings should be sorted
+- my reservations page

 5. Other